exactlab/vhpc/README.md

 - installing large packages can increase the startup time of your containers.
 - if a package fails to install, the error will be logged, but it will not prevent the container from starting.
+- if an extra command fails, it will cause the container startup to fail.
-- packages are installed at container startup, **before** core services (like SLURM) are initialized.
+- packages and extra commands are executed at container startup, **before** core services (like SLURM) are initialized.

 ### Pull up the virtual cluster